 - Technician equipment repair bench

-DP Juza also purchased and installed an OmniWall System to meet client tool storage needs in the lodge’s equipment technician shop.
+DP Juza also installed an OmniWall System for tool storage in the lodge’s equipment technician shop.

 Construction Details

-The three bays of lockers contained a total of 84 individual lockers.
+The three bays of lockers contained 84 individual lockers.
 Once the DPJ woodworkers prepared all the parts for the lockers, it took them three hours in assembly line fashion.

 Our team cut the doors for the lockers using a CNC router.